5 Ingredient Healthy Buckeyes Recipe (No Powdered Sugar)

 As an Amazon Associate, I earn from qualifying purchases.

-How to make this healthy buckeye balls recipe
+How to make healthy buckeye balls

 Prepare: Line a baking sheet with parchment paper or waxed paper and set it aside.
 Measure out the ingredients.